How to Play Rummy

 Score: The total points held by a player in a Rummy game.

-In Indian Rummy, points calculation is done at the end of each round or game to determine the winner.
-The basic principle is to minimize the number of points in your hand, as lower points are generally more favorable.
-Here is how the point system works:-
+In Indian Rummy, points are calculated at the end of each round to determine the winner.
+The goal is to minimize the points in your hand, as lower points are more favorable.

 Penalty Points for Losers